technologiepark-heidelberg/heidelberg-pitch-clock/README.md

 We searched high and low.
 Sports clocks were way too expensive.
 Workshop timers were too small.
 And nothing out there felt right for a hackathon.

 With just a few days before the event, I decided to build our own clock.
 It needed to be noticeable for our 100+ audience, flexible for our timing needs, and a bit nerdy for that hackathon vibe.
+The concept was inspired by the [Flaschen Taschen](https://www.noisebridge.net/wiki/Flaschen_Taschen) project I had seen at the Noisebridge hackerspace in San Francisco.

 What started as a last-minute fix turned into something bigger.
 We’ve used that clock at countless events and accelerator programs.
 It’s become a bit of a star, even getting borrowed by friends and partners in the innovation scene.
 People loved it so much they've asked how we made it.